TheLeonelus/AutoRecord/README.md

 ## English

-This script is created for automating calls from Telegram Desktop and Whatsapp Desktop by using AHK.
+This script is designed for automating calls` recording from Telegram Desktop and Whatsapp Desktop by utilizing AHK possibilites.

+Basically it looks for call`s window and on success - begin recording, by means of hotkey input or using API e.g. obs-websocket

-This script uses AHK_H v2 multithreading functions.
+It utilizes AHK_H v2 multithreading functions.

 ### Compiling